hananmalka/selectors-watcher/README.md

       "repo": "",
       "octokit_token": ""
     },
-    /* The notification can be sent before pull reqest created or only after.
+    /* The notification can be sent before pull request created or only after.
     *  If the notification_level="commit", the notification will be sent before PR opened.
     *  If the notification_level="pr", the notification will be sent only after PR opened.
     */